Dental Implant Failure & Salvage – Mineola, NY

 Why Do Dental Implants Fail?

 A dental implant could fail for a variety of reasons, the most common of which is an infection in the gums called peri-implantitis.
-This is actually a form of gum disease, and without treatment, bacteria accumulate and eventually destroy the tissues and weaken the bone that support the implant.
+This is actually a form of gum disease, and without treatment, bacteria accumulate and eventually destroy the tissues and weaken the bone that supports the implant.
 As a result, the implant fails.
 Peri-implantitis can occur any length of time after getting dental implants, but it’s most often caused by poor oral hygiene.

 Other common causes of dental implant failure include: